agl/dnssec-tls-tools/README.md

 Here in can be found the beginnings of some tools for producing DANE stapled-certificates.

+**Warning: this is mostly of historical interest as Chrome support has been removed.**

 gentlsa.py:
 Outputs an example TLSA record for a given public key.